simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 the same point.
 Could this be used to get rid of the min/max fields in the point?
 Could these simply be separate points?

+- Having min/max/duration as separate points in influxdb should not be a problem for graphing -- you would simply qualify the point on a different type vs selecting a different field.
+- if there is a process that is doing advanced calculations (say taking the numerical integral of flow rate to get total flow), then this process could simply accumulate points and when it has all the points for a timestamp, then do the calculation.

 ### Schema changes and distributed synchronization

 A primary consideration of Simple IoT is easy and efficient data synchronization